OceanaGold mine: Waihi environmental group to challenge mining consents

 It said a tunnel would also allow material to be removed from the site, removing the need for it to be trucked out using public roads.

-The facility is part of wider plan to dig a new open pit mine west of its current processing plant, build a new tailings storage facility for mining waste, and create a new rock storage facility.
+The facility is part of a wider plan to dig a new open pit mine west of its current processing plant, build a new tailings storage facility for mining waste and create a new rock storage facility.

 It said the proposed projects could create several hundred additional jobs in the region and produce billions of dollars of exports over the coming years.